NicoJG/WSL_Instructions/README.md

 - restart the shell (by using `exec zsh`)
 - you need to copy all customizations you did to the `~/.bashrc` to `~/.zshrc`!
 Because the bashrc won't be run anymore.

+For a few tips and tricks on using Zsh: https://www.twilio.com/blog/zsh-tricks-to-blow-your-mind

 # Styling Zsh with Powerlevel10k

 Powerlevel10k is not necessary, you could choose a theme shipped with Oh My Zsh (`agnoster` or look at https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)